Proto:Star Fox 2/June 22, 1995 Build

 This is a sub-page of Proto:Star Fox 2.

-Through a bit of hacking, this prototype spawned a version with the debug features disabled as well as an English translation hack.
+Through a bit of modding, this prototype received a hack with the debug features disabled, as well as an English translation.

 - 1 Download

 - 2 Differences from Final Version

 - 3 Debug Controls